nikajerkovic/Sheep-Owl-Detection/README.md

   6. Making predictions

       If you've trained the model, you can use the top-performing weights found at runs/detect/train/weights/best.pt.
 Alternatively, you can use the ones provided in this repository.

+      To predict on a single image, use the following command:
       ```
       python predict.py /path/to/best.pt /path/to/image.jpg
+      ```

+      For processing an entire folder of images:

+      ```
+      python predict_from_folder.py /path/to/best.pt /path/to/test/images
       ```

 ## Results